Student disciplinary procedure

 A School level hearing has a more restricted range of penalties, excluding the longer periods of suspension, removal of credit and expulsion.

 You will have received a letter advising of the date and time of the hearing and the detailed nature of the allegation.
 You will have the opportunity to submit a written response and also to attend the hearing in person to address any allegation.
-If it is found that the misconduct did occur then any penalty applied may be mitigated if you have agreed to have the matter dealt with on a summary basis and you have admitted the misconduct at the earliest opportunity.
+If it is found that the misconduct did occur then any sanction applied may be mitigated if you have agreed to have the matter dealt with on a summary basis and you have admitted the misconduct at the earliest opportunity.
 The hearing will be with the Dean of School/Director of Professional Service (or nominee), plus one other member of staff who will take a record of the hearing.

-The penalties that can be applied are:
+The sanctions that can be applied are:

 - a written undertaking from you for future good conduct: